 - Start applying for the ECFMG (Educational Commission for Foreign Medical Graduates) certification.

-- Pass the USMLE Step 1 and Step 2 CK.
+- Pass the USMLE Step 1 (now pass or fail) and Step 2 CK (scored).

 - Apply for residency using the Electronic Residency Application System (ERAS).